Wine Lover Weekends

 Heist

-By the time Luke Elliott Sommer finished U.S. Army Ranger School his mind had become a precision weapon capable of planning strategic attacks on buildings in enemy territory.
-Then he came home and orchestrated a robbery of the Bank of America on South Tac
+Even as a kid Luke Elliott Sommer showed a talent for leadership.
+And by the time he finished U.S. Army Ranger School his mind had become a precision weapon capable of planning strategic attacks on buildings in enemy territory.
+Then he came home.

 08/14/2009 By James Ross Gardner